 It’s important to stop worrying about numbers and equations that weigh us down.
 And it’s just as important to check the personal finance calculations that we can get excited about.
-Here are three – just three – numbers worth focusing on.
-Over time they will transform your attitude toward money and make a massive impact on your personal financial health.
+So here are three – just three – numbers worth our attention.
+Over time they will transform your attitude toward money and make a massive impact on your financial health.

 1. Your Savings Rate

-How much of your money you save is the most important factor in building wealth.
+How much money you save is the most crucial factor in building wealth.
 And instead of fixating on any specific dollar amount to save, you will be better off focusing on your savings rate.

-Your savings rate is the percentage of your income that you do not spend.
-If you make $500 in a month and manage to save $50 of that, then your savings rate for that month would be 10%.
+Your savings rate is the percentage of your income you do not spend.
+For example, if you make $500 a month and save $50 of that, your monthly savings rate would be 10%.

 Conventional wisdom suggests a savings rate of at least 10-20%.
-So-called extreme savers have been known to shoot for 80% and beyond (it’s more possible than you may think!)
-But none of these benchmarks is the be all and end all.
-Bottom line: the larger your savings rate, the more rapidly your financial life will transform.
+However, so-called extreme savers have been known to shoot for 80% and beyond (it’s more attainable than you may think!)
+But none of these benchmarks is the be-all and end-all.
+Bottom line: the higher your savings rate, the more rapidly your financial life will transform.

-You may have questions on the details of calculating your unique savings rate, such as:
+You may have questions on the details of calculating your individual savings rate, such as: